 Note that how you design the three questions defines the focus.
 Here at Plan Brothers we use Daily Dialogues to keep up with the fast product development progress which requires clear communication and team-based problem solving.
 Our three questions are:

 - Are there any impediments in your way?

 Near misses, unsafe acts and observations

-Today we find it popular to talk about safety observations but it was only 90 years ago when Herbert Heinrich introduced popular triangle (link to former blog post) to show how many near misses, unsafe acts or other so called low-threshold observations happen for every accident.
+Today we find it popular to talk about safety observations but it was only 90 years ago when Herbert Heinrich introduced popular triangle to show how many near misses, unsafe acts or other so called low-threshold observations happen for every accident.
 Avoiding the definitions of the concepts here, we’ll focus more on barriers why many organisations find it hard to get these events reported.
 Andrew Sharman lists the following barriers:

 - Fear: especially the fear of being blamed and ridiculed by managers.

 - Complexity: too difficult and tedious process of creating these reports.

 - Peer pressure: making your team and peers look bad.

 - Apathy: not taking action on the reported near misses.

 - Bureaucracy: in any part of the process.